vippsas/vipps-login-api/vipps-login-api.md

 # Introduction
 The Vipps Login API offers functionality for authenticating end users and authorizing clients founded on the OAuth2 and OpenID Connect specifications.
 It supports using web browsers on websites and in native apps for iOS and Android using app switching.

-**NB!**
-This service is currently in a pre-release version.
-This documentation will be expanded and is likely to change as we move closer to a public release.

 # Core concepts